JanHendrikVanHeusden/Kute/README.md

     * I want the option to limit or exclude properties, e.g. `Collection`s of child records in database-stuff (JPA, Hibernate, Exposed, etc.), to avoid performance issues by reflective collection of data.
        * Use `@AsStringOmit` for individual properties
        * Use property filters for categories of properties
+    * Kute has been tested against various JVM's / Java versions / Kotlin versions / OS
+    * Kute is tested heavily with all kinds of exotic objects and properties
+       * Think of delegates, `lateinit`, property extensions, properties with explicit `get`-ters, nested classes, anonymous classes, companion objects, recursive / mutually referencing data, etc. etc. etc.
+         > * Apache's `ToStringBuilder` and `Objects.toString()` fail on some / several of these.<br>
+         > * `Gson` and `Jackson` fail on recursive data.<br>
+         They should: they are not intended for `toString()`-like usage, but for serialization.

 3. **Better `String` representation**